francescoFH/CV/README.md

 **York & Albany - Gordon Ramsay Restaurants** (September 2015 to September 2016)
 _Head Bartender_
-- Had the opportunity to work front and back house, be that direct contact with customers and sales, but also started taking management responsabilities.
+- Had the opportunity to work front and back house, be that direct contact with customers and sales, but also started taking management responsibilities.
 ***

 ### <a name="hobbies">Hobbies</a>

-- Sports: Always practiced team sports, as football and volleyball.
+- Sports - Always practiced team sports, as football and volleyball.
 Both have great transferable skills, such as team work spirit, and the ability to focus on a common goal.
-Due to lockdown, I started practising CrossFit, at home as a way to keep my body and mind healthy, and it's also a great way to unwind after a day solving problems.
+Due to lockdown, I started practising Crossfit at home, as a way to keep my body and mind healthy, and it's also a great way to unwind after a day solving problems.
-- Codewars: I really enjoy keeping my mind sharp, playing/practicing with codewars allows me to keep challenging my problem-solving capacity, while having fun learning new ways of writing clean code.
+- Codewars - I really enjoy keeping my mind sharp, playing/practicing with codewars allows me to keep challenging my problem-solving capacity, while having fun learning new ways of writing clean code.
- - Food and Beverage: Going back to my Italian roots, I enjoy to spend time in the kitchen.
-Love to learn about wines and whiskeys.
-I have an interesting collection of premium Japanese and Scotch whiskeys.
 ***

 ### <a name="contact">Contact</a>